MRollin03/Mandatory-handin-5/README.md

 default port is 5001, meaning you can omit the flag that node.
 Our clients expect 3 servers with the address 5001, 5002, 5003.
+For test purposes an flag can be used -crash=True.
+This will make the node Crash if any request have been send by a client.

 ## 3. ''How to run the client''